Zealously Defending You In Credit Card Fraud Cases

-Credit card approval is based on certain factors such as your credit score and annual income.
-The higher your income and credit score compounded with not having as many outstanding debts often yields positive results whenever someone applies for a credit card.
+- Credit card application fraud: Credit card approval is based on certain factors such as your credit score and annual income.
+A high income and credit score compounded with not having as many outstanding debts often yields positive results whenever someone applies for a credit card.
 Doctoring your credit card application to manipulate the outcome of your approval can result in steep penalties including fines and even jail time.

-While people commonly think of credit card theft as physically removing the card from someone else’s possession, this is not always the case.
-You can be found guilty of credit or debit card fraud if you are in receipt of a stolen credit card and either knew about it, intended to use it or transfer it to someone else.
+- Credit card theft: While people commonly think of credit card theft as physically removing the card from someone else’s possession, this is not always the case.
+You can be found guilty of credit or debit card fraud if you are in receipt of a stolen credit card and either knew about it, intended to use it or transferred it to someone else.

 Your attorney will work with you to develop a strong defense that is uniquely tailored to your specific circumstances.
 However, the most common defenses to credit and debit card fraud often include: